 Strategies to change your fussy eater into a healthy eater

-11. Offer variety from an early age.
+- Offer variety from an early age.
 Offer color on the plate.
 Make food look appealing, its not just cutting food in cute shapes, sometimes the different foods and colors also look appealing on a plate.
 You don’t have to cook something elaborate every time.
+Here are some quick and easy baby led weaning ideas for days you are busy and don’t have time to cook a meal from scratch.

 To summarize for you, consistently serve healthy foods to your children alongside building a positive environment for them to learn about their foods.